Texas

 Afternoon:

-In Fredericksburg we'll have time for a self-directed exploration to see and do what interests each of us most.
+In Fredericksburg, we’ll have time for a self-directed exploration to see and do what interests each of us most.
 This small city founded by German settlers in 1846 is on the National Register of Historic Places.
 You may be interested in visiting the National Museum of the Pacific War, located in the historic hotel run by the family of Admiral Chester Nimitz (reservations recommended), or you may wish to learn about the early history of the area at the Pioneer Museum Complex or the Vereins-Kirche (Society Church), the oldest public building in town.
 Our Group Leader will be happy to offer suggestions and give directions.

 Dinner: